achchu93/dokan-pro-extended/README.md

 # Dokan Pro Extended
-# ana extension to customize dokan pro plugin
+an extension to customize dokan pro plugin